LogtalkDotOrg/logtalk3/examples/NOTES.md

 purpose is to illustrate general principles rather than being adequate, efficient solutions for deployment code.

-All examples are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).
+All examples are indented using tabs (a common setting is a tab width equivalent to 4 spaces).

 Most example folders contain two files, `tests.lgt` and `tester.lgt`.
 The file `tests.lgt` contains unit tests for the example.
 These unit tests